cobbzilla/yuebing/docs/volumes_and_libraries.md

 By default, there is always a local system destination data volume available.

+#### Synchronized Destinations
+A synchronized destination is a destination where the current system will keep a copy of its important configuration files.
+These files will be kept in sync and the system can be booted from either destination.

 ## Introduction to Libraries
 A library consists of:
  * A set of source data volumes where media will be scanned